-But if you don’t show up to court, you will not be eligible for a section 10 dismissal or conditional release order because there is a requirement that you must formally accept the bond, either in the courtroom or by signing it at the court office.
+But if you don’t show up to court, you will not be eligible for a non conviction order because there is a requirement that you must formally accept the bond, either in the courtroom or by signing it at the court office.

 This is a good reason why you should always show up to court rather than send a WNP.